AI Agents Can Already Autonomously Perform Experimental High Energy Physics: Discussion

 \subsection{Legacy data and reanalysis}

 One particularly compelling application is the reanalysis of legacy datasets.
-Enormous volumes of data from past experiments including LEP, the Tevatron, B-factories, sit in archives, potentially containing information relevant to current physics questions\footnote{\url{https://ee-alliance.org/} is one such organization pursuing these questions}.
-Autonomous analysis agents could systematically work through these datasets, producing first-pass results that human physicists can then evaluate and refine.
+Enormous volumes of data from past experiments, including LEP, the Tevatron, and the B-factories, sit in archives, potentially containing information relevant to current physics questions\footnote{\url{https://ee-alliance.org/} is one such organization pursuing these questions}.
+Previous analysis codes are built on legacy software frameworks using compilers, such as FORTRAN, and toolkits, such as PAW, that have fallen out of the scope of expertise of practicing high energy physicists.
+Autonomous analysis agents could systematically work through these datasets, producing first-pass results, with modern software, that human physicists can then evaluate and refine.
 Our work with ALEPH and DELPHI data is a proof of concept for exactly this kind of application.
 Moreover, legacy datasets become accessible to reanalysis with modern computational tools---including deep learning techniques that were unavailable when the data were originally collected.

 Beyond new analyses, this paradigm also opens the door to automatic reproducibility of published results, where AI agents could systematically re-execute the computational pipelines of existing papers, flagging inconsistencies or confirming findings at a scale that is currently impractical due to the resource and personnel constraints needed for large-scale verification\footnote{Coding assistants will also prove helpful for understanding legacy codebases and data formats.}.